 - Homestead and nonhomestead assessed values are portions of the full assessed value.
 If you filed an HS-122 and you have business and/or rental use, your assessment will be split.
 Your business and/or rental use will show as nonhomestead.

 - Local tax rates, voted on at town meeting at controlled locally, and exemptions.
-If you are entitled to a partial tax exemption of any kind, this deduction will appear here.
-See Notes on Exemptions, below.

 - Education tax information: homestead and/or nonhomestead tax rates for the statewide education property tax